Learn More About Type 2 Diabetes

 - Monitoring blood sugar

-For professional medical care, you can visit any walk in clinic or visit your local 24-hour clinic.
+For professional medical care, you can visit any walk in clinic.

 Truly, prevention is better than cure.
 In order to stay safe from this miserable disease, you can take the following steps:

 - Stay active